mhwlng/streamdeck-elite/README.md

 - SRV Drive Assist
 - SRV Handbrake

-The plugin looks for a file StartPreset.start in this Elite Dangerous key bindings directory :
+The plugin looks for a StartPreset.start file in this Elite Dangerous key bindings directory :

 `C:\Users\{UserName}\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings\`

-That .start file should contain the exact name of the key binding file. (without the extension .binds)
+That .start file should contain the exact name of the key binding file.
+(Without the extension .binds)

-To install the plugin, double click the file `com.mhwlng.elite.streamDeckPlugin` which should install the plugin (only if it's not already installed)
+To install the plugin, double click the file `com.mhwlng.elite.streamDeckPlugin` which should install the plugin.
+(Only if it's not already installed.)

 This .streamDeckPlugin file is a zip file and the contents are simply copied to :